HomeSite Map

 Beatles fans around the world were becoming more aware that Lennon and McCartney were maturing as songwriters right before our eyes.
 This was especially evident on many of their album tracks, where they dared to delve into sophisticated themes ("If I Fell") and storytelling ("No Reply").
 With the inspiration of Bob Dylan as a catalyst, they began to even touch on personal feelings and experiences ("I'm A Loser" and "I Don't Want To Spoil The Party").

-But when it came to writing the hit singles, the songs that would make the biggest impact and reach the most people, they specifically played it safe and fell back to writing standard pop classics about relationships.
+But when it came to writing the hit singles, the songs that would make the biggest impact and reach the most people, they specifically played it safe and fell back to writing standard pop classics about romance.
 Therefore, as of early 1965, the general population were still treated to Beatles lyrics such as “she’s in love with me and I feel fine” and “I ain’t got nothing but love, babe, eight days a week.”

 Then came what most critics refer to as The Beatles “middle period.”
 Writing compelling and personal lyrics coupled with emotional melodies became the rule instead of the exception.
 For instance, John Lennon knew very well that when he and Paul were asked to write the title song to their second feature film, it would very likely become their next #1 hit single as did "A Hard Day's Night" the year before.
 Although they were given the title to write a song around, they could very well have written another innocent pop standard the likes of which they could churn out at any given moment.